 One more thing: these are "meant" to be eaten cold, but they can also be warmed up, just like regular oatmeal.
 Simply warm by 30 seconds blocks until warm enough, or simply warm on the stove.
 The chocolate chips will slightly melt and create swirls of chocolate, yum!

-- Feel free to swap the peanut butter for other kind of nut/seed butter, like almond or pumpkin seed butter.
+- Feel free to swap the peanut butter for other kinds of nut/seed butter, like almond butter or pumpkin seed butter.

 - Fill your overnight oats with different nuts and seeds.
-Try sesame seeds (they give such a nice little pop to everything!), sunflower seeds, chopped pecans or pumpkin seeds.
+Try sesame seeds (they will also give such a nice little crunch to your overnight protein oats!), sunflower seeds, ground flax seeds, chopped pecans or pumpkin seeds.

-- If you happened to have a batch of leftover cooked quinoa, then add some too!
+- If you happen to have a batch of leftover cooked quinoa, then add some too!

 - Are you into vegan yogurt?
 Well, if you are, then add a large spoonful.
-I especially enjoy the greek style vegan plain yogurt from Kite Hill.
+I especially enjoy the vegan Greek yogurt from Kite Hill.

 - You can use any kind of plant milk you prefer, but if looking to boost your recipe with protein even more, then aim for soy milk.